Washington Post article on Claim Sharks

-be the veteran — not the company — who will be held liable because its
+VA officials note that if a claim is discovered to be fraudulent, it’s likely to be the veteran — not the company — who will be held liable because its fingerprints are so hard to trace."

 Full story here